Generating content has a high price tag. It takes lots of time, resources, tools, knowledge… it’s undeniable.

 From here on, you can add a lot of equipment, like mixing boards, mic-stands, professional mics, sound-proofed studios and a long list of etceteras.

 Hosting a podcast

-Ah, hosting is generally the most forgotten aspect of the costs of producing a podcast.
+Ah, hosting is generally the most forgotten aspect of the costs of produce a podcast.
 The reason is simple: there are platforms that will host your podcast for free like Anchor or Ivoox.